Who has qualified for Women's EURO, who can join them?

 - Belgium qualified as group winners with their 4-0 defeat of Switzerland.

 - Switzerland have finished second.
-They will go into the play-offs rather then qualifying as a best runner-up if either a) Italy beat Israel by any score apart from 1-0 or b) the Group E runners-up end up with a better record.
+They will go into the play-offs rather than qualifying as a best runner-up if either a) Portugal beat Scotland by a nine-goal margin on Tuesday or b) Italy beat Israel by any score apart from 1-0 on Wednesday.

 Group I